[Editor’s note: This story was previously published in November 2019. It has since been updated and republished.]

 Sberbank of Russia (SBRCY)

 Sberbank (OTCMKTS:SBRCY) might seem too risky to become one of the better OTC stocks to buy.
-With the focus on Russian collusion and a relationship between Trump and Putin that has become too comfortable for many, the thought of investing in Russia seems scary.
+With the focus on a relationship between Trump and Putin that has become too comfortable for many, the thought of investing in Russia seems scary.

 However, some see opportunity amid the fear.
 American investors such as Jim Rogers have recently sought investment opportunities in Russia.
 Mr. Rogers cites a strong ruble, a market well off all-time highs and high real interest rates as the reason.
 SBRCY stock could position an investor for these returns.